lawithanx/3dweb3/README.md

 # 3dWeb3-
-An interactive digital portfolio featuring a custom Blender model and a Solidity smart contract.
+An interactive digital businesscard featuring a custom Blender model and a Solidity smart contract.
 This full-stack website showcases a blend of creative and technical skills tailored for the Web3 and Web 4.0 era.